scikit-learn-contrib/MAPIE/doc/theoretical_description_classification.rst

 .. math::
    \hat{C}(X_{test}) = \{\pi_1, ..., \pi_k\} \quad \text{where} \quad k = \text{inf}\{k : \sum^k_{j=1} \hat{\mu}(X_{test})_{\pi_j} + \lambda(k-k_{reg})^+ \geq \hat{q}\}

-Intuitively, the goal of the method is to penalize the prediction sets whose size are greater than the optimal prediction set size.
+Intuitively, the goal of the method is to penalize the prediction sets whose sizes are greater than the optimal prediction set size.
 The level of this regularization is controlled by the parameter :math:`\lambda`.

-Despite that RAPS method has relatively small set size, its coverage tends to be higher than the one required (especially for high values of
+Despite the RAPS method having a relatively small set size, its coverage tends to be higher than the one required (especially for high values of
-:math:`\alpha`, which means low level of confidence).
+:math:`\alpha`, which means a low level of confidence).
 Hence, to achieve exact coverage, one can implement a randomization concerning the inclusion of the last label in the prediction set.
 This randomization is done as follows:

 - First : define the :math:`V` parameter: